katetetojn/katetetojn.github.io/_posts/2025-01-04-glass-bridge-monte-carlo.md

   <p>The probability that at least <span id="prob-ge-k-value">7</span> players survive is <span id="prob-ge-k-display">59.30%</span>.
 Conversely, the probability that fewer than <span id="prob-ge-k-value-2">7</span> players survive is <span id="prob-ge-k-complement-display">40.70%</span>.</p>
 </div>

-Similarly, change `i` to see the survival probability for any individual player with number `i`
+Similarly, change `i` to see the survival probability for any individual player with number `i`.

 <div class="lined-box" id="prob-i-slider-container">
     <label for="prob-i-slider">player (i): </label>